jaykrell/m2/m2/readme.txt

 - Convert IL to WebAssembly?
 - Interpreter?
 - Understandable by me hopefully.
-- Class at a type conversion, for an LTCG/LTO balance.
+- Class at a time conversion, for an LTCG/LTO balance.
   - i.e. class at a time, but outputing a source file per type.
   - i.e. not assembly at a time.
   - Benefits C++ compilation, at least.